 If a pedestrian is crossing the road ahead of you they have priority (right of way).
 You have to make the decision as to how you will react.

-- Just check your mirrors and keep going.
+- Simply check your mirrors and keep going.

-- Check your mirrors and ease off the gas.
+- Just check your mirrors and ease off the gas.

 - Check your mirrors and break.

 Any of these are possible solutions depending on how far ahead the pedestrian is.
 The earlier you see them, the less drastic your reaction may be.
 You need to try and figure out if the pedestrian is going to still be on the road as you get near or whether they will have finished crossing the road.